-- Use of new technologies to improve reliability through investments. - Development and / or expansion of low emission services because of additional infrastructure required to support increasing demand for low carbon electricity. - Access to new markets as demand for new transmission assets to connect renewable resources with demand centres increases and the associated electrification of end-users. - Adoption of energy efficiency measures to reduce technical losses; and - Resource substitutes / diversification through the use of lower carbon materials during construction and maintenance.
+- Development and / or expansion of low emission services because of additional infrastructure required to support increasing demand for low carbon electricity. - Access to new markets as demand for new transmission assets to connect renewable resources with demand centres increases and the associated electrification of end-users. - Resource substitutes / diversification through the use of lower carbon materials during construction and maintenance.